myauurizzio/pkg-splitter/README.md

 # pkg-splitter
-Splits one pl/sql package file into two files.
+Splits single pl/sql package file into two files.
 One file with package header and one file with package specification.

 Using: PkgSplitter.exe PackageName.pkg